grumpycoders/iec-60908/README.md

  - Locate the beginning of a data sector.
  - Knowing the exact address of said sector, as the subchannel information is unreliable at best.
+ - Note that the data payload of a sector is 2340 bytes, excluding the sync pattern, and the specification mandates that the data payload is scrambled, meaning it is xorred with a pseudo-random sequence of bytes.

 Audio sectors having strictly no such information, it is impossible and pointless to try to deterministically split them into sectors.